Bartel-Group/matgen_baselines/README.md

 > **⚠️ IMPORTANT: Input energies must be:**
 > - In units of eV/atom
-> - From GGA/GGA+U calculations (or MLPs trained on GGA/GGA+U calculations) with Materials Project corrections already applied
+> - From GGA/GGA+U calculations (or MLPs trained on GGA/GGA+U calculations) with Materials Project corrections already applied.
+Energies obtained from CHGNet are directly compatible.

 ### Usage